-The International Education & Training Strategy to Advance Queensland 2016-2026 [PDF] (Strategy) was launched by the Deputy Premier, Minister for Trade and Investment and Ministerial Champion for International Education and Training at the Queensland University of Technology on 9 November 2016.
+The International Education and Training Strategy to Advance Queensland 2016-2026 [PDF] (Strategy) was launched by the Deputy Premier, Minister for Trade and Investment and Ministerial Champion for International Education and Training at the Queensland University of Technology on 9 November 2016.

 The Strategy details 36 specific initiatives aimed at supporting international education and training in Queensland.
 The strategy is supported by $25.3 million over the next five years.